 3.5 Prohibition of Violence and Respect for Others

 OpenClassrooms has a zero-tolerance approach to any behaviour deemed to be abusive, slanderous, xenophobic, racist,defamatory, obscene, sexist, homophobic, threatening, illegal or generally unacceptable.
 Such behaviour will immediately trigger disciplinary proceedings, resulting in a potential exclusion from the path according to the decision of the Disciplinary Board, as well as possible criminal proceedings.

 Clause 4.
 Discipline

 4.1 Disciplinary Board

 The following parties may be members of the Disciplinary Board:

 - Head of Learning (Chair of the Disciplinary Board)

-- Learning Manager for the course/training course
+- Learning Manager for the path

 - A student representative (Student invited to occupy this role on an advisory basis)